SvenMeyer/keras/README.md

 # keras experiments
-This is just a collection of various Python files to explore keras some code base is from MLM
+This is just a collection of various Python files to explore keras.
+Some code base is from MLM.